Intervention Efficiency and Perturbation Validation Framework: Capacity-Aware and Robust Clinical Model Selection under

 \section{Conclusion}

-~ This work addresses a persistent challenge in clinical machine learning: selecting a single, interpretable model when data are limited, class distributions are imbalanced, and measurements are noisy, potentially aggravating the Rashomon Effect.
+~ This work aim to address a persistent challenge in clinical machine learning: selecting a single, interpretable model when data are limited, class distributions are imbalanced, and measurements are noisy, potentially aggravating the Rashomon Effect.
 We propose \emph{Intervention Efficiency} (IE), a capacity-aware evaluation metric that quantifies the expected benefit of a model when only a fixed fraction of individuals can receive an intervention, and \emph{Perturbation Validation Framework} (PVF) that prioritizes candidate models whose performance remains strong under perturbations of the validation set.
-Together, IE and PVF facilitate model selection with operational constraints and robustness requirements that are typical of clinical deployment.
+Together, IE and PVF facilitate model selection under operational constraints and robustness requirements that are typical of clinical deployment.

-Empirical studies spanning an exhaustive synthetic enumeration and two clinical datasets indicate that the PVF more oftern identifies models that generalize better out of sample than a conventional single-split selection.
+Empirical studies spanning an exhaustive synthetic enumeration and two clinical datasets indicate that the PVF more often identifies models that generalize better out of sample than a conventional single-split selection does.
 The gains are most pronounced in the regimes with a low intervention capacity and when F1 score is the metric of interest.